IBM/data-product-exchange-java-sdk/README.md

-# Data Product Hub Services Java SDK Version 0.0.4
+# Data Product Exchange Java SDK Version 0.0.4
-Java client library to interact with various [Data Product Hub Services]().
+Java client library to interact with various [Data Product Exchange Services]().

 Disclaimer: this SDK is being released initially as a **pre-release** version.
 Changes might occur which impact applications that use this SDK.